 \paragraph*{Results}

 Figure \ref{fig:visualize_toy} shows the generated samples from our proposed method.
-For both in-domain and out-of-domain settings, our proposed model successfully guides the base models to generate samples from the target distributions.
-For an ablation study, we evaluated the effectiveness of each loss by negative log likelihood (NLL) against the target distribution (Table \ref{tab:toy_nnl}).
-We confirmed that both losses, $\mathcal{L}_{disc}$ and $\mathcal{L}_{denoise}$, contribute to substantially improving NLL.
-These results demonstrate that our proposed method effectively guides base models to generate samples of the target joint distribution.
+Our proposed model successfully guides the base models to generate samples from the target distributions in in- and out-of-domain settings.
+For an ablation study, we evaluated the effectiveness of each loss by negative log-likelihood (NLL) against the target distribution (Table \ref{tab:toy_nnl}).
+We confirmed that both losses, $\mathcal{L}_{\mathrm{disc}}$ and $\mathcal{L}_{\mathrm{denoise}}$, contribute to substantially improving NLL.
+These results demonstrate that our proposed method effectively guides base models in generating samples of the target joint distribution.